Cubs hold on after Nationals rally for 4 in 9th, win 5-4 - News 12 Now

 AP Photo/Nick Wass

 In jeopardy of being shut out for the first time this season, the NL East-leading Nationals scored four times in the ninth.
-Their comeback began against Hector Rondon and continued when Davis entered.
+Their comeback began against Hector Rondon and continued when Davis became the Cubs’ eighth pitcher of the game.

 With Washington down 5-3, Bryce Harper’s single loaded the bases with two outs.
 Davis threw a wild pitch that scored a run before striking out a swinging Zimmerman, who’s hitting .344.
 The final pitch bounced, and catcher Willson Contreras zipped a low throw to first baseman Anthony Rizzo to close out the victory.